Tafas: Ottoman era

 In 1596, Tafas appeared in Ottoman tax registers as being in the nahiya of Bani Malik al-Asraf in the Qada Hawran.
 It had a population of 73 households and 40 bachelors, all Muslim.
 The villagers paid a fixed tax rate of 40% on wheat (22,500 akçe), barley (2,700 akçe), summer crops (2,000 akçe), goats and beehives (400 akçe), in addition to occasional revenues (400 akçe).

 In 1810, Tafas was "ruined" by Wahhabi tribesmen, according to Johann Ludwig Burckhardt.
 The modern village was founded amid its Byzantine-era ruins in 1838.
 The first elementary school in the village was built in 1865.
 In the 1880s, Tafas was described as a moderate-sized village of around 100 stone-built houses inhabited by around 250 Muslims.
 Some of the houses were in ruins and not inhabited.
 There was an active Friday mosque.
 A decade later, it was described as having 90 houses and 400 inhabitants.

-In 1918, the town was the site of the infamous Tafas massacre perpetrated by the retreating Ottoman Army during World War I. According to T. E. Lawrence, on 27 September retreating Turkish troops had slaughtered many of the town's inhabitants, including women and children.
-In retaliation for the massacre, Lawrence's troops attacked the retreating Turkish columns and ordered all captured prisoners, around 250, including German and Austrian soldiers, to be executed.
+Near the end of World War I the Tafas massacre occurred in the town.
+On 27 September 1918 the retreating Ottoman Army slaughtered many of the town's inhabitants, including women and children.
+T. E. Lawrence ordered the troops under his command to take no prisoners during the attack upon the retreating Turkish forces and all prisoners, including 250 German and Austrian soldiers were executed.

 Civil war

-During the ongoing Syrian Civil War, inhabitants of Tafas joined the demonstrations burning a police station and the local Ba'ath Party headquarters, three people were killed by security forces.
+During the Syrian Civil War, Tafas residents joined the demonstrations burning a police station and the local Ba'ath Party headquarters, three people were killed by security forces.
 In May 2011, the Syrian Army besieged the town, and arrested at least 250 people there.
 The town was held by rebel forces from 2012 until 2018, when it surrendered to the government during the 2018 Southern Syria offensive.
 Clashes between the government and insurgents occurred in January 2021.